risk-first/website/Coordination-Risk.md

 Let's unpack this idea, and review some classic problems of coordination, none of which can be addressed without good communication.
 Here are some examples:

 1. **Merging Data**:  if you are familiar with the source code control system, [Git](https://en.wikipedia.org/wiki/Git), you will know that this is a _distributed_ version control system.
 That means that two or more people can propose changes to the same files without knowing about each other.
 This means that at some later time, [Git](https://en.wikipedia.org/wiki/Git) then has to merge (or reconcile) these changes together.
-Git is very good at doing this automatically, but sometimes, different people can independently change the same lines of code and these will have to be merged manually.
+Git is very good at doing this automatically, but sometimes different people can independently change the same lines of code and these will have to be merged manually.
 In this case, a human arbitrator "resolves" the difference, either by combining the two changes or picking a winner.

 2. **Consensus**:  making group decisions (as in elections) is often decided by votes.
-But having a vote is a coordination issue, and requires that everyone has been told the rules:
+But having a vote is a coordination issue and requires that everyone has been told the rules:
   - Where will the vote be held?
   - How long do you provide for the vote?
   - What do you do about absentees?
   - What if people change their minds in the light of new information?
   - How do you ensure everyone has enough information to make a good decision?

-3. **Factions**: sometimes, it's hard to coordinate large groups at the same time, and "factions" can occur.
+3. **Factions**: sometimes, it's hard to coordinate large groups at the same time and "factions" can occur.
 That the world isn't a single big country is probably partly a testament to this:  countries are frequently separated by geographic features that prevent the easy flow of communication (and force).
-We can also see this in distributed systems, with the ["split brain"](https://en.wikipedia.org/wiki/Split-brain_(computing)) problem.
-This is where subset of the total system becomes disconnected (usually due to a network failure), and you end up with two, smaller networks with different knowledge.
+We can also see this in distributed systems, with the ["split brain"](https://en.wikipedia.org/wiki/Split-brain_(computing) problem.
+This is where subset of the total system becomes disconnected (usually due to a network failure) and you end up with two, smaller networks with different knowledge.
 We'll address in more depth later.

 4. **[Resource Allocation](https://en.wikipedia.org/wiki/Resource_allocation)**:  ensuring that the right people are doing the right work, or the right resources are given to the right people is a coordination issue.
-On a grand scale, we have [Logistics](https://en.wikipedia.org/wiki/Logistics), and [Economic Systems](https://en.wikipedia.org/wiki/Economic_system).
-On a small scale, the office's _room booking system_ solves the coordination issue of who gets a meeting room using a first-come-first-served booking algorithm.
+On a grand scale we have [Logistics](https://en.wikipedia.org/wiki/Logistics) and [Economic Systems](https://en.wikipedia.org/wiki/Economic_system).
+On a small scale the office's _room booking system_ solves the coordination issue of who gets a meeting room using a first-come-first-served booking algorithm.

 5. **[Deadlock](https://en.wikipedia.org/wiki/Deadlock)** refers to a situation where, in an environment where multiple parallel processes are running, the processing stops and no-one can make progress because the resources each process needs are being reserved by another process.
 This is a specific issue in [Resource Allocation](https://en.wikipedia.org/wiki/Resource_allocation), but it's one we're familiar with in the computer science industry.
 Compare with [Gridlock](https://en.wikipedia.org/wiki/Gridlock), where traffic can't move because other traffic is occupying the space it wants to move to already.

 6. **[Race Conditions](https://en.wikipedia.org/wiki/Race_condition)** are where we can't be sure of the result of a calculation, because it is dependent on the ordering of events within a system.
 For example, two separate threads writing the same memory at the same time (one ignoring and over-writing the work of the other) is a race.

 7. **Contention**: where there is [Scarcity Risk](Scarcity-Risk) for a [dependency](Dependency-Risk), we might want to make sure that everyone gets fair use of it, by taking turns, booking, queueing and so on.
-As we saw in [Scarcity Risk](Scarcity-risk), sometimes, this is handled for us by the [Dependency](Dependency-Risk) itself.
+As we saw in [Scarcity Risk](Scarcity-risk), sometimes this is handled for us by the [Dependency](Dependency-Risk) itself.
 However if it isn't, it's the _users_ of the dependency who'll need to coordinate to use the resource fairly, again, by communicating with each other.

 ## Decision Making

 Within a team, [Coordination Risk](Coordination-Risk) is at its core about resolving [Internal Model](Glossary#Internal-Model) conflicts in order that everyone can agree on a [Goal In Mind](Glossary#Goal-In-Mind) and cooperate on getting it done.
-Therefore, [Coordination Risk](Coordination-Risk) is worse on projects with more members, and worse in organizations with more staff.
+Therefore, [Coordination Risk](Coordination-Risk) is worse on projects with more members, and worse in organisations with more staff.

 As an individual, do you suffer from [Coordination Risk](Coordination-Risk) at all?
 Maybe:  sometimes, you can feel "conflicted" about the best way to solve a problem.
 And weirdly, usually _not thinking about it_ helps.
 Sleeping too.
 (Rich Hickey calls this "[Hammock Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc)").
 This is probably because, unbeknownst to you, your subconscious is furiously communicating internally, trying to resolve these conflicts itself, and will let you know when it has come to a resolution.